akarazniewicz/stremio-jellyfin/README.md

 ### Jellyfin Stremio Addon

-Additionally Stremio addon should be installed in your local environment (requires Docker).
+Jellyfin Stremio addon should be installed in your local docker environment.
+To install it pull latest docker addon image:

-To install it:

 `docker pull ghcr.io/akarazniewicz/stremio-jellyfin:latest`